rsyslog.conf(5) — Linux manual page

 If the discard action is carried out, the received message is

 immediately discarded.
-Discard can be highly effective if you
+Discard can be highly effective if you want

-in your log files.
+your log files.
 This often plays well with property-based

 filters, giving you great freedom in specifying what you do not